 To create a new configuration, open the File menu and select New Configuration.

 NOTE: Be sure to save your existing configuration before creating a new one.
+Win3500Plus will not prompt you to save before creating the new configuration and any changes made since your last save will be lost.

 Open Configuration